 Due to the reduction in face-to-face meetings, business has quickly become more reliant on virtual communication.
 With these changes come technical challenges and a new set of issues to troubleshoot.
-Here are some tips and tricks that can help make your experience easier and your presentations better.
+Here are some tips and tricks (also available as an infographic) that can help make your experience easier and your presentations better.

 Avoid Technical Difficulties

 We all know technology can have a mind of its own, but there are precautions you can take to avoid technical difficulties.
 This includes doing a few test-runs to see what kinds of issues could arise, then figure out solutions.
 Make sure your devices are securely connected to the internet.
 You’ll want to make sure your ethernet cords are plugged in properly or that you have a strong Wi-Fi signal.
 If using a webcam or camera, make sure you’ve gone into your device’s settings and allowed the software or platform to access the camera.
 Check to see if your device captures audio well, and if it doesn’t, use a microphone.
 If you’re screen-sharing, try to have a back-up plan as to how your audience can access the files and sites you were sharing in case the screen-share doesn’t work.
 Every platform (Zoom, Skype, Microsoft Teams, WebEx, etc.) has its different quirks, so it’s essential that you adjust your presentation to the one you are using.